mytrofanov/maze-serv/README.md

 ## Multiplayer game on React, Node, Nest-Js, Postgress, WebSockets

 To start server locally:
+1. You can choose:
-1. Create new DB on pgAdmin (for example named "mazes")
+    - if using pgAdmin, then create new DB on pgAdmin (for example named "mazes"), edit file "app.module.ts" (uncomment PG-ADMIN options)
+    - or use simple sqlite (by default), then no need to install pgAdmin
-2. Add .env file in root of the project, with next vars:
+2. Add .env file in root of the project, with next vars (POSTGRES vars are optional):

 PORT=5000

 POSTGRES_HOST=localhost